Logarithmic Prismatic Cohomology I: The crystalline comparison

 \section{The crystalline comparison}

 In the case of crystalline prisms, i.e., $I=(p)$, we relate the log prismatic cohomology to the log crystalline cohomology.

-Let $(A, (p), M_A)$ be a log prism or prelog prism of rank $1$, with integral $M_A$.
+Let $(A, (p), M_A)$ be a bounded prelog prism with integral $M_A$, and assume it is of rank $1$ or $(A, M_A)$ is a log ring.
 In particular, $A$ is $p$-torsionfree.
 Let $I$ be a PD ideal of $A$ that contains $p$, i.e., $I$ admits divided powers.
 The Frobenius map $(A/ p, M_A)\to (A/p, M_A)$, where Frobenius acts on $M_A$ via $\phi_{M_A}$ from Remark \ref{Frobenius lifts on monoids}, factors as

 with the first map being a natural surjection since $I$ maps to $(p)$ under the Frobenius map.
 (Here $\phi_*M_A$ denotes $M_A$ regarded as a monoid over $M_A$ via $\phi_{M_A}$.)

 Let $(R, P)$ be a smooth prelog ring over $(A/I, M_A)$ with $P$ integral, and assume that $M_A\to P$ is integral and (weakly) finitely generated.
 Let $(R^{(1)}, P^{(1)})$ be the base change of $(R, P)$ along $\psi$; the monoid $P^{(1)}$ is given by the pushout